-- 10. Communication Requirements to Governmental Authorities
+Communication Requirements to Local Building Code Authorities:

+If an emergent life safety concern or a concern regarding the stability of the Structure or Façade is identified in the inspection reports, the inspector must notify the governing board of the community association, any management company, and appropriate local governmental permitting and inspection authorities, and/or an equivalent government department, in writing and record the date of receipt of notice.

+Funding Repair of Emergent Life Safety Issues:

-If a safety concern is identified in the inspection reports the inspector must notify the local governmental authorities in writing and record the date and receipt of notice. - 11.
-Funding of emergent life safety issue repairs - a.
-The governing board of a community association must have the power to impose a special assessment or borrow funds necessary to make immediate repairs without a vote of the membership.
-Notwithstanding the provisions of the community association governing documents, empower the association governing board to impose a special assessment or borrow funds without a vote of the membership to fund emergent life safety repairs.
+The governing board of a community association must have the power to impose a special assessment or borrow funds necessary to make immediate repairs to the Structure and/or Façade for emergency life safety issues without a vote of the membership.

-Best Practice Recommendations
+Best Practice Recommendations:

 Best practice recommendations are not statutory recommendations, but best practices.
-These Policies are not intended to be a part of the Transition Process from the developer and are intended solely to establish a basis for monitoring ongoing deterioration of the building structure due to aging.
-If the developer is still in control of the building at the time of a recommended periodic inspection, this inspection should be performed by a qualified third-party consultant with the cost of this inspection included within the operating budget or within the Preliminary Reserve Study.
+These policies are not intended to be a part of the Transition Process from the developer and are intended solely to establish a basis for monitoring ongoing deterioration of the Building's Structure and Façade due to aging.

+If the developer is still in control of the building at the time of a recommended periodic inspection, this inspection should be performed by an Architect or Engineer with the cost of this inspection included and funded from within the operating budget or within the reserve study.